When I first got back into pro wrestling 3 years ago, I never thought it would be as good as it is now.

 I was already happy with NXT and NJPW.
 Both promotions excelled at in-ring action and character diversity, so it felt pretty good to be a wrestling fan again.

 Still, I had no illusions of it ever returning to the insane heights it did in the 90’s, when wrestling was ultra mainstream.
 Back then, everybody knew who the Rock and Stone Cold Steve Austin were.
-Even street vendors rocked bootleg WWF shirts.
+To the point that even street vendors rocked bootleg WWF shirts.
 Wrasslin’ was that popular.

 With no other major players left, there’s no pressure to innovate or please fans anymore.
 Maximizing profit became the biggest priority, and it showed.